algorandfoundation/puya/docs/lg-types.md

 semantic compatibility and allow for a framework implementation in plain Python that will fail under the same conditions as when deployed to the AVM, support for Python primitives is limited.

-In saying there, there are many places where built-in Python types can be used and over time the places these types is able to be used is expected to increase.
+In saying that, there are many places where built-in Python types can be used and over time the places these types can be used are expected to increase.

 ### bool